the-deep-learners/TensorFlow-LiveLessons/README.md

 ##### 5.3 Software 2.0

-* disuss how deep learning is ushering in a new era of software development driven by data in place of hard-coded rules
+* discuss how deep learning is ushering in a new era of software development driven by data in place of hard-coded rules

 ##### 5.4 Approaching Artificial General Intelligence